 What else would you like to see as part of this?

-Well, I think I mean, I think you've got exactly the the key things.
+Well, I think, I mean, I think you've got exactly the key things.

 I'm with President Trump.

-Uh even twenty percent would be dramatically better than where we are now, but I'd love to see him get to fifteen.
+Even 20% would be dramatically better than where we are now, but I'd love to see him get to 15%.

-And I have to say, uh the folks I talk with tell me with great sincerity that they believe they're gonna produce uh a middle class tax code so simple that most Americans will be able to fill it out on a on a large postcard.
+And I have to say, the folks I talk with tell me with great sincerity that they believe they're going to produce a middle-class tax code so simple that most Americans will be able to fill it out on a large postcard.

-Now, I'll believe it when I see it, but boy, that sure is an exciting goal, and one that could really change uh our whole relationship with the tax code and dramatically limit the Internal Revenue Service's ability to do bad things.
+Now, I'll believe it when I see it, but boy, that sure is an exciting goal and one that could really change our whole relationship with the tax code and dramatically limit the Internal Revenue Service's ability to do bad things.

 By the way, they've been after me now three times in a year over the same issue.